 4. Star Mine Suspension Bridge, Rosedale

-The 117 metre long Star Mine Suspension Bridge, also known as Rosedale Suspension Bridge, was built in 1931 so miners could walk from town to Star Mine (closed in 1957).
-Bounce your way across, explore the badlands on the north side of the Red Deer River, do some fishing, then get an ice cream at Asteroid.
-There is no charge to visit the bridge.
+The 117-metre long Star Mine Suspension Bridge, also known as Rosedale Suspension Bridge, was built in 1931 so miners could walk from town to Star Mine (closed in 1957).
+Walk across this historic landmark, explore the badlands on the north side of the Red Deer River, do some fishing, then get an ice cream at Asteroid.
+There is no charge to visit the bridge, but parking fees are in effect as of May 2024.

 5. Wayne & The 11 Bridges